vidbina/vidbina.github.io/_posts/2015-02-22-kubernetes.markdown

 previous `wget` call without any problems.

-Now that the master is accessible from the internet, one may try to use the Kubernetes Controller interface to query the amount of pods on the cluster.
+Now that the master is accessible from the internet, one may try to use the Kubernetes Controller interface to query the amount of nodes on the cluster.

 {% highlight bash %}
-kubectl get pods --server=IP:8080
+kubectl get nodes --server=IP:8080
 {% endhighlight %}

 Some may not have the `kubectl` command available on their machines.
 It is